Reference: 1232

 Ceiba pentandra seeds are round, brown, and about the size of a pea.

-Traditional Medicine: This tree is used medicinally across Africa, South America, India, Sri Lanka, and Southeast Asia.
-In the West Indies, the root is renowned for its health benefits, often used by herbalists to treat various ailments.
+Traditionally, this tropical tree was used in traditional medicine across Africa, South America, Western and Southern India, Sri Lanka, and Southeast Asia.
+In the West Indies, the root was renowned for its benefits to the body.
+Herbalists use it in combination with other local plants to treat numerous ailments.

 Recommended to use a well-drained, fertile, and slightly acidic substrate.
 It thrives in soils rich in organic matter.
 Avoid compacted or heavy clay soils that retain too much water.